Updated August 13, 2025

 I was sold.

-Listening to the jungle wake up was underwhelming.
+- Listening to the jungle wake up was underwhelming.
 With the wind blowing, we could hear birds and the occasional truck but that was about it.
-It started to get a little lighter but everything was socked in with fog.
-It was impossible to tell when the sun actually crested the horizon.

-Our guide said that it’s foggy 90% of the time so seeing an actual sunrise is rare.
+- Our guide said that it’s foggy 90% of the time so seeing an actual sunrise is rare.
+It was so foggy when we were there that it was impossible to tell when the sun crested the horizon.

-In hindsight, we should have postponed our tour until six when the park opened.
-We would have been able to sleep in a few more hours and save the extra 100
+You would be much better off postponing your tour until six am when the park opens.
+That way, you could sleep in a few more hours and save the extra

-After the sun came up we truly experienced the wonders of Tikal.
+After the sun came up, we were truly able to experienced the wonders of Tikal.

 Our guide was very knowledgeable and spoke perfect English.
 My dad described him spot-on by saying “he gave us all the important information but didn’t ever talk just to talk”.